Ithemes Rebrand

 Usage Behavior: Most were "set-it-and-forget-it" users who relied on weekly emails.
 They had lower-than-expected dashboard usage and only visited settings when directed by our support team.

-Missing Features: All 4 power users cited the lack of a firewall as a key product failure.
-Two power users specifically requested more granular understanding of vulnerable software.
+Missing Features: All four power users cited the lack of a firewall as a key product failure.
+Two power users specifically requested a more granular understanding of vulnerable software.

 Data Synthesis: